moshix/3270BBS/README.md

 # (c) 2025 by Moshix.
 All rights reserved.
 # bbs_name is the name of your BBS, up to 10 characters wide only!
 bbs_name=My3270BBS

+# if you define dns_name then this is what will be shown in your logon screen,
+# and DNS reverse lookup will not be used.
+# ths is useful if you are behind NAT such as in cloud service
+dns_name=www.moshix.tech

 MOTD="Welcome to my 3270 BBS"

 # 3270 ports